m52go/dapper-hn/README.md

 ### how to use it

-You can simply copy & paste the CSS in this repository into a new Stylish style applied to "news.ycombinator.com".
-Stylish is available for Firefox and Chrome.
-Check out [their homepage here](https://userstyles.org/)...there are lots of other custom styles available there for many other websites.
+You can simply copy & paste the CSS in this repository into a new Stylus style applied to URLs starting with "https://news.ycombinator.com/".
+Stylus is available for Firefox and Chrome on their add-on marketplaces.